raspberrypilearning/secret-agent-chat/worksheet.md

 	from random import randint
 	```

+1. It is worth noting, that if we were real secret agents, then using `random` might be a little insecure. [os.urandom](https://docs.python.org/3/library/os.html#os.urandom) is a much more secure way of generating random numbers.

 1. Later on you're going to need the alphabet as well, so it's best to declare this constant now:

 	```python